 Before real estate, Mr. Teng spent more than two decades working as a television news producer.
 As a member of the Asian American Journalists Association, he served as a mentor to TV reporters and producers just entering the business.
 Mr. Teng also coordinated AAJA’s Student Broadcast Project, which provided college students with one-on-one mentoring with professional journalists.

-Ino Dunn is the Chinese Language School’s Principal.
+Ino Dunn is the Chinese Language School’s Principal 2018 to 2020.
 In this capacity, she is also a Board member.
 She has several years of teaching experience and she is currently teaching level 6 Yi bān.
 Mrs. Dunn is also an officer of the Parent Company of the Chinese Language School known as OCAFC.
-Mrs. Dunn has a B.S. of National Chung Hsing University and a M.S. of Computer Science from City College of New York.
+Ms. Dunn has a B.S. of National Chung Hsing University and a M.S. of Computer Science from City College of New York.
 In addition, she is a Software Engineer, IT Professional.

 She is passionate about spreading the Chinese culture.